Thomas Southerne: Oroonoko

 Thomas Southerne also wrote the play Oroonoko.
+Southerne's play was staged in 1695 and published in 1696, with a foreword in which Southerne expresses his gratitude to Behn and praises her work.
 One of the major changes that Southerne made to his play from Behn's version was that he turned Imoinda's skin color from black to white.
 "She becomes the invisible and reconstructed black female subject in the America's cultural discourse".
 Southerne plays with the idea of a double plot: one path that deals with the tragic fates of the newly interracial African lovers and the other on Charlotte's comical take on finding rich husbands for herself and her sister.
 Through his double plot, Southerne had hoped to illuminate a "twinned relationship between white women's social representation and black women's invisibility and lose of agency under colonialism's raced visual regimes" (MacDonald).
 At one point, he puts Imonida in a heroic situation where she drives the governor off with her sword when he tried to rape her.
 In Southerne's play, she fights beside her man during the rebellion with her bow and arrow.
 She also was the one who used her words to persuade Oroonoko to kill them both and vindicate the honor and the innocence of their love.
 She was the one who helped guide his knife into her body.
 Southerne does not speak of the advantages of a white womanhood like most novels during colonialism, but speaks of the unfairness and the treatment of the slaves no matter the color of their skin or gender.

 According to T. J. Cribb, Behn mentions that Oroonoko experiences some conflict between his devotion to Imoinda, and his need to rebel, which gives Southerne an opportunity to build Oroonoko's character on this conflict, making it a source of the play's actions.
 Behn ends the novel with the brutal death of Oroonoko, but the play written by Southerne ends with the "love death" with Imoinda fulfilling his pact with her.
 Southerne also emphasizes Oroonoko's honor and writes about how Oroonoko gave a speech on justifying slavery in terms of private property and civil contract.
 Oroonoko speaks of how their owners have paid for them and now they are a part of their estate and they may not like it, but they are no longer individuals, but pieces of property.
 Southerne expands the idea that even though the harsh treatments, Oroonoko is willing to come to terms with his situation and make it work.